Azure/bicep-registry-modules/avm/res/azure-stack-hci/cluster/deployment-settings/README.md

 ### Parameter: `subnetMask`

 The subnet mask pf the Management Network for the HCI cluster - ex: 255.255.252.0.

 - Required: Yes
 - Type: string

+### Parameter: `clusterName`

+The name of the Azure Stack HCI cluster - this must be a valid Active Directory computer name and will be the name of your cluster in Azure.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string